Your stay

 Many resorts offer some of these assets, Val d'Isere is one of the very few resorts to concentrate them all.

 If Val d'Isere retains a very technical resort reputation, let's remind that the domain is quite suitable for beginners with 21% green runs and 38% blue runs throughout the area.
+Finally, Val d'Isere is the paradise of freeriders and ski touring with an infinity of off-piste skiing.

 In a very mineral valley, surrounded by 360 °of mountains and larches, the resort of Val d'Isere stretches 4 kilometres from La Daille to Fornet.
 Obligatory passage of the mythical Col de l'Iseran, Val d'Isere is alive winter and summer, with the advantage of being near Italy.